tgstation/common_core/Governments and Organisations/Corporations/Nanotrasen/Divisions of Nanotrasen.md

 In terms of land share within Nanotrasen's full organisation, NTFID comes in second place behind NTHI, operating a large number of facilities across human space, including several major sites on the peripheries.
 One of NTFID's notable sites is Space Station 13, which it will operate jointly with NTHI until the construction of a more permanent mining outpost on or around Indecipheres is finished, at which point the station will pass entirely into its ownership.

 NTFID's director is Mátyás Lórincz, who worked his way up through the ranks as a researcher and eventually into the upper echelons of management.
-Though driven and ambitious, Lórincz is also still a scientist at heart.
-This makes his role as the director of NTFID difficult, as he is often required to balance his genuine desire to drive scientific development and push the limits with his requirement to balance the budget and play the internal game of politics within Nanotrasen.
+Though driven and ambitious, Lórincz is also still a scientist at heart; a position that makes his duty to the shareholders of NTFID difficult for him to stomach, as it often conflicts with genuine scientific progress.

 ## NTFID Subdivisions
 ### New Horizons